-The results show that PIC is a promising technique for reducing control traffic.
-They also show that PIC works well in a harsh environment where nodes join and leave the overlay continuosly and do not stay in the overlay for long.
-Furthermore, there are several applications built on top of structured overlays that can benefit from using PIC distance estimates.
-For example, they can reduce the cost of tree management in application-level multicast systems built on top of Pastry, like Scribe [5] and SplitStream [4].
-They can also improve the performance of anycast on Scribe trees [6].
+Furthermore, there are several applications built on top of Pastry that can benefit from the coordinates generated using PIC.
+For example, they can reduce the cost of the bottleneck remover in the Scribe [26] application level multicast algorithm that currently requires probes to estimate network distances.
+They can also improve the performance of anycast on Scribe trees [27].